WesleyBryie/ChumBucket/wiki/megathread/games.md

 * **[Repacks]** [kaoskrew.org](https://kaoskrew.org/) - Pre-cracked games

 * **[Repacks]** [fitgirl-repacks.site](http://fitgirl-repacks.site/) - Popular website for highly compressed game repacks -- games can take several hours to install.
-Only recommended if you have very slow or data-capped internet.
+Recommended if you have very slow or data-capped internet.

 * **[Repacks]** [rg-mechanics.org](https://rg-mechanics.org/) - Mirrors RG Mechanics' repacks.
 Their home location is the tapochek.net forums (closed forums).
 Their repacks are also posted to rutor.